• Skip to primary navigation

 ×

-We're cooking up some pork shoulder today, my friends.
-Only this time, we're taking a trip to Puerto Rico and cooking up our pork Puerto Rican style with a dish I think you are going to love.
+We're cooking up a large pork shoulder today, my friends.
+Only this time, we're cooking it up Puerto Rican style with a dish you are going to love.

 What is Pernil?